zramsay/eris-cli/tests/README.md

 ## Goal 1: Test The Tool Itself

 Testing the tool itself is performed from the `tests/test_tool.sh` script.
 This script should only concern itself with the mechanisms for testing the tool.
-This script should be run typically from inside the eris/eris container (but I also use it for quick testing of the package level tests locally — see below).
+This script should be run typically from inside the eris/eris container unless testing on a specific os environment.
+It is also acceptable to use it for quick testing of the package level tests locally — see below.

 ## Goal 2: Test The Minimum Viable Stack Connection and Sequencing (Apps and Contract Suites)